 Five Key Questions to Ask a Divorce Lawyer at an Initial Consultation

 If you are like most people in the United States, the most significant legal matter you may face during the course of your lifetime is a divorce.
 Consequently, retaining a divorce lawyer has the potential for being one of the most important decisions you will make during your life.
-There are five primary or key questions that you need to consider posing to a divorce attorney during an initial consultation:
+There are five primary or key questions that you need to consider posing to a divorce attorney during a free initial consultation:

 - How long have you practiced divorce law?

 - Are there specific types of divorce cases that you have greater experience in?

 - Have you represented clients that face some of the specific (or unique) issues that exist in my case?

 - Who will be my primary contact in your office?

 - Can you explain your fee and billing structure?

 While this may sound like a rudimentary inquiry, ascertaining how long an attorney has practiced divorce law is important.
 If you face the prospect of a more complicated divorce, including a high-asset case, you may be better served by retaining the services of more seasoned legal counsel.
 If your case appears to be relatively straightforward (at least at the outset), retaining a lawyer who is a bit newer to the profession may be an acceptable course to take.Are There Specific Types of Divorce Cases That You Have Greater Experience in?